 How I Serve Clients

 Electronic discovery (e-discovery) is now a critical part of most high-stakes litigation matters.
 The storage, retrieval, management, and safe-guarding of electronic documents requires specialized management expertise, as the documents involved in a case can often number in the hundreds of thousands or even millions.
 Today, having sophisticated e-discovery solutions in place cannot only save clients significantly in terms of cost, but being able to effectively use e-discovery can often make or break a case.

 I enjoy taking on the challenges associated with e-discovery, particularly situations involving integrating customized discovery solutions.
-Not only is each large-scale e-discovery situation unique in terms of management, but interacting with e-discovery often provides litigators with an opportunity to better understand how opposing parties develop and store critical information, which then helps attorneys with knowing where the best places to look for information might be.
+Not only is each large-scale e-discovery situation unique in terms of management, but interacting with e-discovery often provides litigators and clients with an insight into the evidence at the outset of case when the key strategic decisions need to be made.

 - Oregon State Bar

 - District of Columbia Bar

 - Certified by the Association of Certified Electronic Discovery Specialists (ACEDS)

 - Named Education Director of the Portland ACEDS Chapter

 - J.D., University of Oregon School of Law (2012)